My Little Pony: Equestria Girls – Friendship Games

-My Little Pony: Equestria Girls – Friendship Games, known simply as Friendship Games, is a 2015 animated musical sports fantasy film which is a part of Hasbro's My Little Pony: Equestria Girls toy line and media franchise, itself a spin-off of the 2010 relaunch of the main My Little Pony franchise.
-The film was animated using Adobe Flash, directed by Ishi Rudell (Note: Making this the first Equestria Girls film not to be directed by Jayson Thiessen, who was consulting director.) and written by Josh Haber, (Note: Making this the first Equestria Girls film not to be written by Meghan McCarthy, who was not involved in making the film.) and was produced by DHX Media's 2D animation studio in Vancouver, Canada for Hasbro Studios in the United States, as a sequel to 2014's Rainbow Rocks film.
-Unlike the previous two films, Friendship Games had no theatrical run in the United States and Canada (apart from a premiere event at Angelika Film Center on September 17, 2015), but the film was first shown on Discovery Family, a joint venture between Discovery Communications and Hasbro, on September 26, with a home media release on October 13 that year by Shout!
-Factory; it also had a limited theatrical run in the United Kingdom, Mexico and Australia beginning in late October 2015.
+My Little Pony: Equestria Girls – Friendship Games (or simply Friendship Games) is a 2015 animated musical sports fantasy film directed by Ishi Rudell, (Note: Making this the first Equestria Girls film not to be directed by Jayson Thiessen, who was consulting director.) written by Josh Haber, (Note: Making this the first Equestria Girls film not to be written by Meghan McCarthy, who was not involved in making the film.) and produced by DHX Media Vancouver for Hasbro Studios.
+The sequel to My Little Pony: Equestria Girls – Rainbow Rocks (2014), it is the third installment in Hasbro's Equestria Girls franchise, which serves as a spin-off to the 2010 relaunch of My Little Pony.

-Like the first two Equestria Girls films, Friendship Games re-envisions the main characters of the parent franchise, normally ponies, as teenage humanoid characters in a high school setting.
-Set during the events of the fifth-season finale of Friendship Is Magic, the film's story centers around a sports competition between the students of Canterlot High School and their rivals at Crystal Prep Academy, one of whom is Twilight's parallel universe counterpart, who has been investigating the magical activity around Canterlot High.
+Like the previous Equestria Girls films, Friendship Games re-envisions the main characters of the parent franchise, normally ponies, as teenage humanoid characters in a high school setting.
+Set during the events of the fifth-season finale of Friendship Is Magic, the film centers around a sports competition between the students of Canterlot High School and their rivals at Crystal Prep Academy – one of whom is Twilight Sparkle's parallel universe counterpart, who has been investigating the magical activity around Canterlot High.

-A fourth Equestria Girls film, subtitled Legend of Everfree, was released on Netflix on October 1, 2016.
+My Little Pony: Equestria Girls – Friendship Games had no limited theatrical release in the United States and Canada, apart from a premiere event at Angelika Film Center on September 17, 2015.
+The film aired on Discovery Family (a joint venture between Discovery Communications and Hasbro) on September 26, with a home media release on October 13 that year by Shout!
+Factory.
+It also had a limited theatrical run in the United Kingdom, Mexico and Australia beginning in October 2015.
+It received mixed reviews from critics.
+A fourth film, Legend of Everfree, was released on Netflix in 2016.